 What Is Euclid’s Geometry?

-The word “geometry” comes from the Greek words “geo”, which means the “earth”, and “metrein”, which means “to measure”.
-Euclidean geometry is a mathematical system attributed to Euclid a teacher of mathematics in Alexandria in Egypt.
-Euclid gave us an exceptional idea regarding the basic concepts of geometry, in his book called “Elements”.
+The word ‘geometry’ comes from the Greek words ‘geo’, which means the ‘earth’, and ‘metron’, which means ‘to measure’.
+Euclidean geometry is a mathematical system attributed to Euclid, a teacher of mathematics in Alexandria, Egypt.
+Euclid gave us an exceptional idea regarding the basic concepts of geometry, in his book named “Elements”.

-Euclid listed 23 definitions in his book “Elements”.
+Euclid listed 23 definitions in his book.
 Some important points are mentioned below:

 - A line is an endless length.

-- A point is one that which has no part.
+- A point has no dimension (length, breadth and width).